naszly/ParquetSharpLINQ/README.md

 ### Column Projection

-Only requested columns are read:
+Only requested columns are read.
+When there is no `Select` projection, only mapped entity columns are read (partition columns are enriched from directory metadata, not read from Parquet files):

 ```csharp
 var summary = table